Hypoxia Task Force Nutrient Reduction Strategies

 State and Federal Nutrient Reduction Strategies

-State development and implementation of nutrient reduction strategies are a major focus of the Hypoxia Task Force (HTF).
-The first Action Item of the 2008 Action Plan calls for HTF states to develop by 2013 “comprehensive nitrogen and phosphorus reduction strategies encompassing watersheds with significant contributions of nitrogen and phosphorus to the surface waters of the Mississippi/Atchafalaya River Basin (MARB), and ultimately to the Gulf of Mexico.”
+State development and implementation of nutrient reduction strategies are a major focus of the Task Force.
+The first Action Item of the 2008 Action Plan calls for Task Force states to develop by 2013 “comprehensive nitrogen and phosphorus reduction strategies encompassing watersheds with significant contributions of nitrogen and phosphorus to the surface waters of the Mississippi/Atchafalaya River Basin (MARB), and ultimately to the Gulf of Mexico.”
 State-level strategies allow for a more detailed basis for developing and implementing load reductions and provide a vehicle for coordinating with federal agencies and other MARB states.

 State Nutrient Reduction Strategies

-States continue to develop state nutrient reduction strategies that contain tailored methods for reducing nutrients in their state.
-Some states have already completed their strategies, while others continue to work on completing draft and final documents.
+States continue to implement state nutrient reduction strategies that contain tailored methods for reducing nutrients in their state.
 Learn more about each state below.

-Each HTF state has designated priority watersheds as part of their nutrient reduction strategy.
+Each Task Force state has designated priority watersheds as part of their nutrient reduction strategy.
 A map of the priority watersheds is below.
 The document Priority Watershed Selection Process details each state's selection process.

 Federal Nutrient Reduction Strategies

-Federal members of the HTF developed a federal nutrient reduction strategy that addresses federal assistance to HTF states on nutrient reduction strategies.
+Federal members of the Task Force developed a federal nutrient reduction strategy that addresses federal assistance to Task Force states on nutrient reduction strategies.
 Looking Forward: The Strategy of the Federal Members of the Hypoxia Task Force describes the ongoing and planned efforts of the federal agencies to support state nutrient reduction strategy development and to address other aspects of the 2008 Action Plan.
-The appendix to the strategy, completed in September 2012, describes in detail the types of assistance each agency can provide to HTF states for developing nutrient reduction strategies.
+The appendix to the strategy, completed in September 2012, describes in detail the types of assistance each agency can provide to Task Force states for developing nutrient reduction strategies.
 The appendix includes a thorough compilation of federal efforts and programs that either directly or indirectly contribute to reducing nitrogen and phosphorus loads, including direct financial and technical support to assist states with their nutrient reduction strategies.